gkide/xmake/README.md

 - `LCOV_ARGS`, Extra arguments for lcov, can be missing
 - `LCOV_EXCLUDES`, Report exclude patterns, can be missing, auto remove system
 - `GENHTML_ARGS`, Extra arguments for genhtml, can be missing
+- `EXECUTABLE_FORCE_SUCCESS`, Executable force success if set

+## `CodeCoverageLcovTrace(...)` and `CodeCoverageLcovTraceReport(...)`

+Running executable with different args and collection code coverage information.
+Builds dependencies if any, runs the given executable and outputs reports.

+NOTE!
+The executable should always have a ZERO as exit code otherwise the coverage generation will not complete, but this can be skipped by given `EXECUTABLE_FORCE_SUCCESS`

+- `TARGET`, Target name for `CodeCoverageLcovTraceReport`
+- `TEST_NAME`, Test name for executable to run with given args for `CodeCoverageLcovTrace`

+- `EXECUTABLE`, Executable to run, can not missing
+- `EXECUTABLE_ARGS`, Executable arguments, can be missing
+- `DEPENDENCIES`, Dependencies to build first, can be missing
+- `LCOV_ARGS`, Extra arguments for lcov, can be missing
+- `LCOV_EXCLUDES`, Report exclude patterns, can be missing, auto remove system
+- `GENHTML_ARGS`, Extra arguments for genhtml, can be missing
+- `EXECUTABLE_FORCE_SUCCESS`, Executable force success if set

 ## `CodeCoverageGcovrXml(...)`, `CodeCoverageGcovrHtml(...)` and `CodeCoverageGcovrText(...)`